7Cav/cScripts/README.md

 Missions running the template is set to default respawn `BASE` with `4` second delay.
 This chan be changed in the `description.ext`.
 Eather by commenting it out *(recomended)* by adding two `//` infront or delete the lines.

 ## Automatic Loadout Distrubution (Poppy)
+cScripts core function are [Poppy](https://github.com/BaerMitUmlaut/Poppy) a reliable, self configuring, error finding loadout framework made by [BaerMitUmlaut](https://github.com/BaerMitUmlaut).
+The script automaticly give ___all blufor players___ a pre defined loadout in the list below.
+If you havea un recugnice loadout you will be given the default loadout (CommonBlufor).

 | Loadout             | VariableName            | Supported ClassNames                                                              |
 |---------------------|-------------------------|-----------------------------------------------------------------------------------|